browserengineering/book/book/scripts.md

         # ?
 ```

-Now, in `innerHTML`, we\'ll need to parse the new HTML string:
+In `innerHTML`, we\'ll need to parse the HTML string:

 ``` {.python}
 new_node = parse(lex("<__newnodes>" + s + "</__newnodes>"))